Mobile Stroke Treatment Unit

 A two-way audio visual communication system allows a neurologist at the hospital to examine, diagnose and recommend treatment for a patient in the Mobile Stroke Treatment Unit.

-The Mobile Stroke Treatment Unit is equipped with tPA, a drug that dissolves blood clots.
+The Mobile Stroke Treatment Unit is equipped with a thrombolytic medication that dissolves blood clots.
 The faster a stroke patient receives this medication, the better.

 Driven by those driven to help